The month of May welcomes spring and with the changing of the season, the flowers return.

 Elderflower is making serious headway into ciders from big names like Angry Orchard and Strongbow.
 But it has also found a home with traditional brewers using long established techniques.
-Mikkeller uses elderflowers to create a sweet and funky lambic sour ale dubbed Spontanelderflower.
-It has a dry finish that is preceded with a complex flavor blend reminiscent of tart apples, cheese and biscuit with a salty bite.
+Mikkeller uses elderflower to create a sweet and funky lambic sour ale dubbed Spontanelderflower.
+It has a dry finish that is preceded with a complex flavor blend reminiscent of tart apples, cheese, and biscuit with a salty bite.

 Picture of Nectar by Southbound Brewing Co.

-Showing how elderflowers can be taken in a completely different direction, Southbound uses it to great effect in this bright double IPA.
+Showing how elderflower can be taken in a completely different direction, Southbound uses it to great effect in this bright double IPA.
 The peach additions meld with grassy notes from the flower for a unique sipper that comes in at a big 9.3 percent alcohol by volume.